Miguel de Pedrorena

 Don Miguel de Pedrorena (c.
-1808–March 21, 1850) was a Spanish-born Californio ranchero, merchant, and a signer of the Californian Constitution in 1849.
+1808–March 21, 1850) was a Spanish-born Californio ranchero, merchant, and a signer of the California Constitution in 1849.
 He also served briefly as acting Alcalde of San Diego (mayor).

 Life

 Miguel Pedrorena was born in Madrid and later lived in Peru.
-He moved to San Diego in 1838 and became in a business partner of José Antonio Aguirre, who later became his brother-in-law.
-In 1841 he married María Antonia Estudillo, daughter of José Antonio Estudillo and María Victoria Dominguez.
+He moved to San Diego in 1838 and became a business partner of José Antonio Aguirre, who later became his brother-in-law.
+In 1841, he married María Antonia Estudillo, daughter of José Antonio Estudillo and María Victoria Dominguez.
 They had a son: Miguel Telesford de Pedrorena (b.1844), who married Elena 'Nellie' Burton; and three daughters: María Victoria de Pedrorena (b.1842), who married Henry C. Magee; María Ysabel de Pedrorena (b.1846), who married José Antonio Altamirano; and Elena de Pedrorena (b. abt 1848), who married José Wolfskill.